 Lawson State School Code: 001059

-The Department of Education renewal application process is currently available for the 2019-2020 cycle.
+The Department of Education renewal application process is currently available for each year on October 1 of each year.

-All renewal-eligible applicants will use the Web to reapply for aid because paper Renewal FAFSAs will no longer be printed and mailed.
-All renewal-eligible applicants can access Renewal FAFSA on the Web using their FSA ID to complete, sign, and submit a 2019-2020 Renewal FAFSA on or after OCTOBER 1, 2018.
+All renewal-eligible applicants can access Renewal FAFSA on the Web using their FSA ID to complete, sign, and submit a Renewal FAFSA on or after OCTOBER 1.

-Each aid applicant who meets the eligibility requirements for a 2018-2020 Renewal FAFSA by October 1, 2018 will be sent a Renewal Reminder e-mail.
+Each aid applicant who meets the eligibility requirements for a Renewal FAFSA by October 1 of each year, will be sent a Renewal Reminder e-mail to the email of record by the Department of Education.
 With the elimination of the paper Renewal FAFSA, it is particularly important that renewal-eligible students receive a Renewal Reminder, which informs them that they can use the Web to reapply for aid.
-The Department encourages students to update their address and e-mail address on their 2018-2019 FAFSA to ensure the most current e-mail and mailing address information is present.
+The Department encourages students to update their address and e-mail address on their FAFSA to ensure the most current e-mail and mailing address information is present.

 Do you remember your personal FSA ID number?
 If not, click on the icon below to request the option to update your FSA ID number.